torch2424/wasm-by-example/examples/audio/audio.rust.en-us.md

 const amplifiedAudioSamples = new Float32Array(numberOfSamples);
 ```

 Next, let's set up some type conversion in our `index.js`.
 This is because the Web Audio API takes in floats (between -1.0 and 1.0) as their audio samples, but **for demonstration purposes** wanted to show how we can do this using only bytes in Wasm linear memory.
 Since this is kind of unneccesary work, this **should not be used in production**.
-Instead you'd probably want to use the Wasm memory buffer as a [Float32Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Float32Array).
+Instead you'd probably want to use higher level data structures, which we will show in later examples.
 But, here is how we'd do the conversion if we wanted to stick with a byte array:

 ```javascript
 // Function to convert float samples to byte samples